tachyonlabs/raspberry_pi_slide_and_video_show/README.md

     **Warning**: Installing Kivy (including its dependencies) can seriously sometimes take hours to complete on a Raspberry Pi, so start it sometime when you can just let things run.

-    On my Raspberry Pi 2 Model B running Raspbian Jessie the Kivy installation went very smoothly (despite taking a long time).
-However, when I tried to download/install/compile Kivy on another Raspberry Pi 2 Model B that was running Raspbian Wheezy, I got so many error messages that I wound up just upgrading that system to Jessie as well before proceeding.
+    On Raspberry Pi 2 Model Bs running Raspbian Jessie or Raspbian Stretch the Kivy installation went very smoothly (despite taking a long time).
+However, when I tried to download/install/compile Kivy on another Raspberry Pi 2 Model B that was running Raspbian Wheezy, I got so many error messages that I wound up just upgrading that system to Jessie before proceeding.

 6. **Install the Python requests library**